Chipmunk Removal & Trapping – Animal Removal Services Of Virginia

 Animal Removal Services of Virginia offers chipmunk control, trapping and removal in Charlottesville, Richmond and beyond.
 Since chipmunks are rodents, most of the same approaches used for control chipmunks are similar to those used in rats, mice, and squirrels.
 But, at Animal Removal Services of Virginia we take the most humane and most effective strategy: prevention and exclusion for chipmunk removal.

-If chipmunks are removed, they have to be killed per Virginia law.
 It is against Virginia law to relocate chipmunks due to the potential for spreading diseases.

 Chipmunks can be very friendly and quite cute.
 But they are not so cute when they start burrowing throughout your property.
 If you have numerous chipmunks on your property they can cause structural damage by burrowing under patios, stairs, retention walls, or foundations.
 And before that damage occurs you’ll want the expert Virginia chipmunk removal services of Animal Removal Services of Virginia.